viljami/ruuvi-home-lite/AI_CODING_GUIDELINES.md

 **Modularity**: Keep files focused and reasonably sized.
 Single responsibility per component.
 No file should be longer than 500 lines.

 **Reversibility**: All decisions must be easily undoable.
 Use feature flags, configuration, interfaces.

-## 🔥 SACRED PRINCIPLES: DRY & KISS

-**DRY (Don't Repeat Yourself)**: The highest pride for both human and AI programmers.

-**KISS (Keep it Simple Sweetheart)**: Simplicity is the ultimate sophistication.

-Do not leave commented code behind.
-Always remove unused code.
-Code is cheap - context (cognitive load) is expensive.

-Build from components: Block vs Knitted Castle principle.

 ### Zero Tolerance for Redundancy